-World Innovation Day: Obaseki harps on support structures for tech-driven solutions to everyday problems - THISDAYLIVE
+World Innovation Day: Obaseki Harps on Support Structures for Tech-driven Solutions to Everyday Problems - THISDAYLIVE

 He added that much as it is imperative to push for these reforms and programmes, there is also a need for the people to come to terms with the reality of the day, which is being determined by technology.
 He called on Edo people, especially youths, to avail themselves of opportunities to be computer literate and think up innovative solutions to problems bedeviling society.

-April 21, 2018 marks the first official World Creativity and Innovation Day (#WCID) to be celebrated.
-THE UN says the day is observed six days after Leonardo da Vinci’s birthday, and is well positioned to encourage creative multidisciplinary thinking to help us achieve the sustainable future we want.
+April 21 marks the first official World Creativity and Innovation Day (#WCID) to be celebrated.
+The UN says the day is observed six days after Leonardo da Vinci’s birthday, and is well positioned to encourage creative multidisciplinary thinking to help us achieve the sustainable future we want.